OpenHD/Documentation/installation-guide.md

 1. A windows or linux PC (otherwise, read "manual install" below)
 2.
-    a) SD card reader and a high quality SD card at least 16GB in size (Rpi only needs 8GB) \n
+    a) SD card reader and a high quality SD card at least 16GB in size (Rpi only needs 8GB)

     b) High quality USB cable if you use Hardware with internal memory (e.g. Ochin & CM4 with eMMC)